Sound-Vault-Tech/.github/profile/README.md

 ## Introduction
-This organization contains related projects from `Vault Tech`.
+This organization contains related projects from `Sound Vault`.

 ## Contribution guidelines
 Contain all conventions implemented in all projects.